 - How does one encourage this artist to stay?

 - How does one attract other talented artists to come and settle here?

-- WM has the skills and reputation that could serve this artist well in larger cities like Los Angeles and New York.
+- A certain Kentucky artist has the skills and reputation that could serve this artist well in larger cities like Los Angeles and New York.